ciriaco8834/startup-and-shutdown/README.md

 # startup-and-shutdown
-Yaml filfe for the startup and shutdown procedure of the kit.
+Yaml file to startup and shutdown the kit within the same playbook in ansible.